d-kozak/enticing/documentation/query_processing.md

 After the postprocessing finishes, all the necessary information to create SearchResults is available.
 Therefore the ResultCreator is called and CollectionSearchResult is created.

 However, the ResultCreator deserves more discussion.
-IndexServers support different ResponseFormats and TextFormats and a different result creation algorithm is used based on what was requested.
-More on this topic of different response formats can be found in [here](./snippet_creation.md).
+IndexServers support multiple ResponseFormats and TextFormats and a different result creation algorithm is used based on what was requested.
+More on the topic of how actual SearchResults are selected based on matched intervals and wanted ResponseType can be found [here](./snippet_creation.md).
 The second part of the offset is used in ResultCreator to skip already used SearchResults.